10 Easy Ways To Use Essential Oils Around Your Home

 7 – Pet pongs

-Geranium and Lemongrass essential oils are great for dispersing unwanted pet odours.
-A traditional burner masks the aroma quite well, but sometimes to really tackle the problem you need to get down to their level – on the floor.
+Geranium and Lemongrass essential oils are both great for dispersing unwanted pet odours, either individually or blended together.
+Using the essential oils in aromatherapy diffuser masks the aroma very well, but sometimes to really tackle the problem you need to get down to their level – on the floor.

 8 – Magic carpet

 To refresh stale carpet odours, add 10 drops of essential oil to 200 grams of baking soda or cornstarch, mix together well and store in an airtight container for about 2 days.

 Before using the mixture stir it one last time, sprinkle onto your carpets and leave to infuse for a few hours.
 Hoover the carpets and you will have clean, fresh-smelling carpets throughout your home.

 An easy way to fragrance a wide range of clothing is by using essential oils in your tumble-dryer.
 Select your favourite essential oils and add a few drops to a small piece of cloth, thick absorbent tissue or terry towel and place it in your dryer.